m-unsworth/AWS-SAA-C02-Course/README.md

 ### 1.6.1.
 Virtualization 101

-Servers are configured in three sections without virtualization.

-- CPU hardware
+Before virtualization the architecture of a server looked like this:

+- Phyical resources (CPU, memory, network card, devices)
 - Kernel
   - Operating system
   - Runs in **privileged mode** and can interact with the hardware directly.
-- User Mode
+- Applications
-  - Runs applications.
+  - Runs in **user mode**
   - Can make a **system call** to the Kernel to interact with the hardware.
   - If an app tries to interact with the hardware without a system call, it will cause a system error and can crash the server or at minimum the app.

-#### 1.6.1.1.
-Emulated Virtualization - Software Virtualization
+	@@ -2161,42 +2161,55 @@ Servers are configured in three sections without virtualization.

 Host OS operated on the HW and included a hypervisor (HV).
 SW ran in privileged mode and had full access to the HW.
-Guest OS wrapped in a VM and had devices mapped into their OS to emulate real HW.
+Guest OS was wrapped in a VM and had devices mapped into them to emulate real HW.
 Drivers such as graphics cards were all SW emulated to allow the process to run properly.

 The guest OS still believed they were running on real HW and tried to take control of the HW.
-The areas were not real and only allocated space to them for the moment.
+Areas of physical memory and disk were not real and only allocated to them by the HV.
+Without a special arrangement, this system would at best crash and at worst all the guests would overwrite each other's memories and disk areas.

-The HV performs **binary translation**.
+To avoid this, the HV performs **binary translation**.
-System calls are intercepted and translated in SW on the way.
+System calls are intercepted and translated in SW on the fly.
 The guest OS needs no modification, but slows down a lot.

 #### 1.6.1.2.
 Para-Virtualization

-Guest OS are modified and run in HV containers, except they do not use slow binary translation.
-The OS is modified to change the **system calls** to **user calls**.
-Instead of calling on the HW, they call on the HV using **hypercalls**.
-Areas of the OS call the HV instead of the HW.
+Guest OS are modified and run in the same VMs, except they do not use slow binary translation anymore.
+The OS is modified to change the **system calls** to **user calls** but instead of calling on the HW, they call on the HV using **hypercalls**.
+So areas of the OS that would traditionally make priviledged calls directly to the HW are modified to call the HV instead.
+The OS needed to be modified specifically for the particular HV that was in use.

+The OS became almost virtualization aware which massively improved performance but it was still a set of software processes designed to trick the OS and other HW into believing that nothing had changed.

 #### 1.6.1.3.
 Hardware Assisted Virtualization

-The physical HW itself is virtualization aware.
-The CPU has specific functions so the HV can come in and support.
+The physical HW itself is virtualization aware, primarily the CPU.
+The CPU has specific instructions so the HV can directly control and configure this support.
 When guest OS tries to run privileged instructions, they are trapped by the CPU and do not halt the process.
 They are redirected to the HV from the HW.

 What matters for a VM is the input and output operations such as network transfer and disk IO.
-The problem is multiple OS try to access the same piece of hardware but they get caught up on sharing.
+VMs have what they think is physical hardware as in the case of a network card but these cards are just logical devices using a driver that actually connect back to a single piece of physical hardware which sits in the host but, unless there is a physical network card per VM, there always going to be some level of software getting in the way.
+This hugely impacts performance and consumes a lot CPU cycles on the host when performing highly transactional activities.

 #### 1.6.1.4.
-SR-IOV (Singe Route IO virtualization)
+SR-IOV (Single Route IO virtualization)

+HW devices themselves become virtualization aware.
 Allows a network or any card to present itself as many mini cards.
-As far as the HV is concerned, they are real dedicated cards for their use.
+As far as the HW is concerned, they are real dedicated cards for each guest OS' use.
 No translation needs to be done by the HV.
-The physical card handles it all.
+The physical card which supports SR-IOV handles it all.
 In EC2 this feature is called **enhanced networking**.
+It means faster speeds, consistent lower latency even at high loads and less CPU usage for the host CPU even when the guest OS is consuming high amounts of consistent I/O.

 ### 1.6.2.
 EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines and run on EC2 hosts.

-Tenancy:
+These hosts can be classified into:

-- **Shared** - Instances are run on shared hardware, but isolated from other customers.
+- **Shared hosts**: Instances are run on shared hardware, but isolated from other customers.
+Pay for the individual instances based on how they have been running for and what resources they have allocated.
-- **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
+- **Dedicated hosts**: Instances are run on hardware that's dedicated to a single AWS account.
-  Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
-- **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
 Pay for entire host, don't pay for instances.

-- AZ resilient service.
-They run within only one AZ system.
-  - You can't access them cross zone.
+EC2 is an AZ resilient service.
+Instances run within only one AZ.
+You can't access them cross zone.

-EC2 host contains
+EC2 hosts contain:

 - Local hardware such as CPU and memory
-- Also have temporary instance store
+- Temporary local storage called Instance Store
   - If instance moves hosts, the storage is lost.
-- Can use remote storage, Elastic Block Store (EBS).
+- Remote storage: Elastic Block Store (EBS).
   - EBS allows you to allocate volumes of persistent storage to instances within the same AZ.
-- 2 types of networking
+- 2 types of networking: Storage networking and data networking
-  - Storage networking
-  - Data networking

-EC2 Networking (ENI)

-When instances are provisioned within a specific subnet within a VPC A primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
+When instances are provisioned within a specific subnet within a VPC a primary elastic network interface (ENI) is provisioned in a subnet which maps to the physical hardware on the EC2 host.
 Subnets are also within one specific AZ.
 Instances can have multiple network interfaces, even within different subnets so long as they're within the same AZ.

-An instance runs on a specific host.
-If you restart the instance it will stay on that host until either:
+	@@ -2256,22 +2251,22 @@ it will stay on that host until either:

-- The host fails or is taken down by AWS
-- The instance is stopped and then started, different than restarted.

 The instance will be relocated to another host in the same AZ.
 Instances cannot move to different AZs.
 Everything about their hardware is locked within one specific AZ.

-A migration is taking a **copy** of an instance and moving it to a different AZ.
+There is a way a migration could be done but it would mean taking a **copy** of an instance and creating a brand new one in a different AZ.

-In general instances of the same type and generation will occupy the same host.
+In general, instances of the same type and generation will occupy the same host.
 The only difference will generally be their size.

 #### 1.6.2.1.
 EC2 Strengths

+- Traditional OS+Application compute
-Long running compute needs.
+- Long running compute needs.
 Many other AWS services have run time limits.

-Server style applications
+- Server style applications such as those that wait for incoming connections

-- things waiting for network response
-- burst or stead-load
+- Applications that have burst or steady-state load requirements
-- monolithic application stack
+- Monolithic application stacks
-  - middle ware or specific run time components
+  - database, middleware or specific run time components
-- migrating application workloads or disaster recovery
+- Migrated application workloads or Disaster Recovery
   - existing applications running on a server and a backup system to intervene

 ### 1.6.3.
 EC2 Instance Types

+Choosing an instance type influences the following:

+- Raw amount of resources that you get
+  - CPU, memory, local storage capacity and the type of that storage
+- Resource Ratios
+  - Instance types suited to compute applications might give you more CPU and less memory for a given dollar spent
+- Storage and data network bandwidth
+- Architecture of the hardware instances run on
+  - ARM vs x86 architectures, Intel vs AMD CPUs
+- Additional features and capabilities
+  - GPU and FPGA

-- **General Purpose** (T, M) - default steady state workloads with even resources
+- **General Purpose** (T, M) - Default.
+Diverse (occasional peaks) and steady-state workloads with even resource ratios.
-- **Compute Optimized** (C) - Media processing, scientific modeling and gaming
+- **Compute Optimized** (C) - Media processing, HPC, scientific modelling, gaming and ML.
 - **Memory Optimized** (R, X) - Processing large in-memory data sets
 - **Accelerated Computing** (P, G, F) - Hardware GPU, FPGAs
 - **Storage Optimized** (H, I, D) - Large amounts of super fast local storage.
-  Massive amounts of IO per second.
-Elastic search and analytic workloads.
+  Sequential and random IO.
+Data warehousing, Elasticsearch search and analytic workloads.

 #### 1.6.3.1.
 Naming Scheme

-R5dn.8xlarge - whole thing is the instance type.
-When in doubt give the full instance type
+Example: R5dn.8xlarge

+Full string represents the instance type

 - 1st char: Instance family.
 - 2nd char: Instance generation.
 Generally always select the newest generation.
+- 3rd and 4th chars: Additional capabilities
+  - a: AMD cpu
+  - d: NVMe storage
+  - n: network optimized
+  - e: extra capacity for RAM or storage
-- char after period: Instance size.
+- String after period: Instance size.
 Memory and CPU considerations.
   - Often easier to scale system with a larger number of smaller instance sizes.
-- 3rd char - before period: additional capabilities
-  - a: amd cpu
-  - d: NVMe storage
-  - n: network optimized
-  - e: extra capacity for ram or storage

 ### 1.6.4.
 Storage Refresher